AI in Retail: Recommender System for Retailers

-The algorithm specifics includes built-in counting of additional data such as an item type, a seasonal index, time of the purchase, a price, etc.
+The algorithm specifics include built-in counting of additional data such as an item type, a seasonal index, time of the purchase, a price, etc.

 We developed the recommendation system targeted at growing the length of the receipt.
 And in the end it helped boost the sales of the retailers.

 A personalized approach to customers is our future.
 Recommendation systems provide this approach.
-Thus retailers will appreciate recommendation systems when they try to use all their opportunities — starting from raising loyalty, better understanding of customer needs, and up to increasing profits.
+Thus retailers will appreciate recommendation systems when they try to use all their opportunities — starting from raising loyalty, a better understanding of customer needs, and up to increase profits.